Glenn Greenwald

 The Weekly Update

-As we begin this new week, we understand that some of you were not able to tune in to some of last week’s episodes, and so we’re back with another Weekly Update, here to give you all the links to all of Glenn’s best moments from Monday to Friday.
-A lot happened in the news.
+As we begin our final week before the end-of-year holiday(s), we understand that some of you were not able to tune in to all of last week’s episodes, and so we’re back with another Weekly Update to give you every link to all of Glenn’s best moments from Monday to Friday.
+This week, he made a massive (literally larger-than-life) appearance in New York.
 Let’s start updating!

 Daily Updates